adamgilroy22/stick-kick/README.md

 As the site is a single-serving site, there is only one page.
 I opted to keep the design of the page simple and clean so as it doesn't distract from the main game section of the page.

 ### __User Stories__
-- As a user, I want to be able to see the site name clearly at the top of the page
+- As a user, I want to be able to see the site name clearly at the top of the page.

-- As a user, I want to be able to toggle the game's music on or off
+- As a user, I want to be able to toggle the game's music on or off.

-- As a user, I want to be able to access instructions on how to play the game and easily exit the instructions without disrupting the game
+- As a user, I want to be able to access instructions on how to play the game and easily exit the instructions without disrupting the game.

-- As a user, I want to be able to reset the game at any point
+- As a user, I want to be able to reset the game at any point.

-- As a user, I want to be able to clearly see the game and the current state (See if I'm kicking or saving and see if I scored a goal or saved a shot)
+- As a user, I want to be able to clearly see the game and the current state (See if I'm kicking or saving and see if I scored a goal or saved a shot).

-- As a user, I want to be able to see the current score of the game
+- As a user, I want to be able to see the current score of the game.

-- As a user, I want to be able to control the game using clearly labelled buttons
+- As a user, I want to be able to control the game using clearly labelled buttons.

 ### __Wireframes__
-Before writing any code, I used Balsamiq to create wireframes for the page
+Before writing any code, I used Balsamiq to create wireframes for the page.

 ![Homepage wireframe](https://github.com/adamgilroy22/stick-kick/blob/main/documentation/wireframes/homepage-wireframe.png)